 We see this error only when we’ve ConfigMgr SCCM Current Branch hierarchy with CAS and primary servers.

-Primary server admins don’t have access to change Default Client Settings as that impacts other primary servers in the hierarchy as well.
+Primary server admins don’t have access to change Default Client Settings, which impacts other primary servers in the hierarchy.
 So what is the process that we need to follow to extend hardware inventory in SCCM 2012 Hierarchy?
 How to Extend Hardware Inventory Using MOF file in SCCM ConfigMgr Hierarchy?

-Import the required class definitions and then try to import the settings again LocalGroupMembers (cm_LocalGroupMembers) While importing MOF files into SCCM / ConfigMgr, we get 3 options.
+Import the required class definitions and then import the settings again LocalGroupMembers (cm_LocalGroupMembers).
+While importing MOF files into SCCM / ConfigMgr, we get 3 options.

-When you’ve CAS and primaries then you need to be careful with the selection of these options.
+When you’ve CAS and primaries, you need to be careful with selecting these options.
 First, 2 options can ONLY be performed with Default Client Settings.
 1. Import both hardware inventory classes and hardware inventory class settings:-

-(a) Perform this action from the CAS server, when we need to add these classes globally for all child primary servers and these new hardware inventory settings should be enabled and collected from all the systems/devices in the environment.
+(a) Perform this action from the CAS server when adding these classes globally for all child primary servers.
+These new hardware inventory settings should be enabled and collected from all the systems/devices in the environment.

-(b) Perform this action from a stand-alone Primary server, when we don’t have SCCM /ConfigMgr 2012 hierarchy and these new hardware inventory settings should be enabled and collected from all the systems/devices in the environment.
+(b) Perform this action from a stand-alone Primary server when we don’t have SCCM /ConfigMgr 2012 hierarchy.
+These new hardware inventory settings should be enabled and collected from all the systems/devices in the environment.
 2. Import Hardware Inventory classes only:-

 (b) Perform this action from a stand-alone primary server, Whenwe doesn’t want to collect the inventory of all systems in the organization.
-Also when this new hardware inventory (classes) settings should be enabled and collected only from few systems using custom client settings (NOT default client settings).
+Also, when this new hardware inventory (classes), settings should be enabled and collected only from a few systems using custom client settings (NOT default client settings).

-When we select this option, the new hardware inventory classes will get imported but the new hardware inventory settings won’t get enabled and it won’t start collecting the inventory from clients.
+When we select this option, the new hardware inventory classes will get imported.
+Still, the new hardware inventory settings won’t get enabled, and it won’t start collecting the inventory from clients.

-Don’t use this option at all 🙂 Once we import the new inventory classes (using option 2 above) then we can just do check mark or select that LOCALGROUPMEMBERS inventory class from hardware inventory classes list (as shown in the below picture).
+Don’t use this option at all 🙂 Once we import the new inventory classes (using option 2 above), then we can do a checkmark or select that LOCALGROUPMEMBERS inventory class from the hardware inventory classes list (as shown in the below picture).

 When you select “Import Hardware Inventory Class Settings Only”, it’s automatically Enables hardware inventory settings.
-Once we’ve enabled this then client will start collecting the new inventory data.
-So both the options are same 🙂
+Once we’ve enabled this, then the client will start collecting the new inventory data.
+So both the options are the same 🙂

-(a) Perform this action from child primary server, When I’ve already imported the new inventory classes using above option (2 a) on my CAS server.
+(a) Perform this action from the child primary server, When I’ve already imported the new inventory classes using the above option (2 a) on my CAS server.

-(b) Perform this action from stand alone primary server, when I’ve I’ve already imported the new inventory classes using above option (2 b) on my stand alone primary server.
+(b) Perform this action from a stand-alone primary server when I’ve I’ve already imported the new inventory classes using the above option (2 b) on my stand-alone primary server.

-Once we import new inventory class settings, the SCCM 2012 server will create a new policy and collect the inventory of new classes from the devices which are assigned to custom client settings.
+Once we import new inventory class settings, the SCCM 2012 server will create a new policy and collect the inventory of new classes from the devices assigned to custom client settings.